Ruhithpasha/uber-clone/Readme.md

 #### Response

-201 Created: The user was successfully created.
+- `201 Created`: The user was successfully created.

 - `Body`: A JSON object containing the created user and an authentication token.
 - `400 Bad Request`: The request body is invalid or missing required fields.